JailbreakDB

 Which models are most vulnerable to which techniques

-As of early 2026, some general observations (we don’t publish exact model names with technique mappings to avoid creating a lookup table for attackers):
+As of early 2026, the published literature supports some general observations (JailbreakDB does not pair exact model names with technique mappings, to avoid creating a lookup table for attackers):

 The defender’s view